NoraLoose/gcm-filters/paper.md

 * Grid types with **vector Laplacians** that can be used for filtering vector fields, for example horizontal velocity $(u,v)$.
 The currently implemented grid type is compatible with ocean GCM grids that use an Arakawa C-grid convention; examples include MOM6 [@adcroft2019MOM6] and the MITgcm [@mitgcm].

 Atmospheric model grids are not yet supported, but could be implemented within the `GCM-Filters` package.
 Users are encouraged to contribute more grid types and Laplacians via pull requests.
+While we are excited to share GCM-Filters in its current beta state at version `0.1.3`, we plan to continue improving and maintaining the package for the long run and welcome new contributors from the broader community.

 # Acknowledgements

 This work was supported by the National Science Foundation grants OCE 1912302, OCE 1912325, OCE 1912332, OCE 1912420, GEO 1912357, and the NOAA grant CVP NA19OAR4310364.
+Busecke received support from the Gordon and Betty Moore Foundation.
+This research is supported in part by the generosity of Eric and Wendy Schmidt by recommendation of Schmidt Futures, as part of its Virtual Earth System Research Institute (VESRI).

 # References